 Game plan: This recipe can be completely made ahead.
 Cool to room temperature, cover with plastic wrap or aluminum foil, and refrigerate for up to 2 days.
 Rewarm uncovered in a 350°F oven for about 30 to 40 minutes.

-4 cups (1 quart) half-and-half
+- 4 cups (1 quart) half-and-half

-2 medium garlic cloves, minced
+- 2 medium garlic cloves, minced

-1 tablespoon plus 2 teaspoons kosher salt
+- 1 tablespoon plus 2 teaspoons kosher salt

-1/2 teaspoon freshly ground black pepper
+- 1/2 teaspoon freshly ground black pepper

-1/2 teaspoon finely chopped fresh thyme leaves
+- 1/2 teaspoon finely chopped fresh thyme leaves

 - 4 pounds russet potatoes

-2 cups shredded Gruyère cheese (about 5 ounces)
+- 2 cups shredded Gruyère cheese (about 5 ounces)

-2 tablespoons unsalted butter (1/4 stick), cut into 8 pieces, plus more for coating the baking dish
+- 2 tablespoons unsalted butter (1/4 stick), cut into 8 pieces, plus more for coating the baking dish

 - 1Heat the oven to 350°F and arrange a rack in the upper third.
 Coat a 13-by-9-inch baking dish with butter; set aside.